 You may have seen DIY mold test kits at your local hardware store.
 While these may seem like an affordable alternative to professional testing services, they are not reliable and may leave you with more questions than answers.

 Home mold testing kits use “settle plate applications,” where you set the provided petri dish out for a specific amount of time (usually 24 to 48 hours).
 The spores are supposed to fall into the petri dish during this time.
 The problem with petri dish mold testing is that false negatives and false positives are common with these home analyses.
-Because spores are supposed to fall directly into the small dish, home mold test kits generally cannot be used to accurately detect the full presence of mold in the air or on surfaces throughout the home.
+Because spores are supposed to fall directly into the small dish, home mold test kits generally cannot be used to detect the full presence of mold in the air or on surfaces throughout the home.
 Additionally, even if the test accurately finds that you have mold, it does not identify the type of mold.
 To find out this important information, you may have to send the dish of collected samples back to the test kit’s distribution company for further analysis, likely at an additional cost.

 Using at-home mold testing kits may be difficult to use accurately due to the lack of a controlled collection environment, and cross-contamination may skew results.
-Homeowners usually do not have the appropriate experience to collect samples properly, which may inadvertently cause errors in results.
-Furthermore, testing in a petri dish can be timely as there is no guarantee of an immediate result.
+Homeowners usually do not have the appropriate experience to collect samples properly, which may inadvertently cause errors in the results.
+Furthermore, testing in a petri dish can be timely, as there is no guarantee of an immediate result.
 Without proper training and experience, it can be difficult to identify the presence of mold in one’s environment with certainty.

 For more accurate and in-depth results, a professional mold inspection should be conducted.
-Professional inspectors have the expertise and experience needed to thoroughly inspect your home for mold indicators so they can provide you with the most accurate assessment of any possible health risks.
+Professional inspectors have the expertise and experience needed to thoroughly inspect your home for mold indicators, so they can provide you with the most accurate assessment of any possible health risks.
 These specialist technicians use state-of-the-art equipment to detect even small amounts of spores that could be causing major problems in your home.
-Professional mold inspectors will more accurately analyze the condition of the home as a whole to help locate any indicators of future mold problems, such as high moisture readings in drywall.
+Professional mold inspectors will more accurately analyze the condition of the home as a whole to help locate any indicators of future mold problems, such as high moisture readings in the drywall.

-There are two main types of tests used by professional inspectors to detect the presence of mold: air samples and surface samples (typically gathered by tape lift or swab).
-Air samples measure fungal spores in the air while surface sample tests determine if mold is growing on surfaces like carpets or walls.
+There are two main types of tests used by professional inspectors to detect the presence of mold: air samples and surface samples (typically gathered by a tape lift or swab).
+Air samples measure fungal spores in the air, while surface sample tests determine if mold is growing on surfaces like carpets or walls.
 Depending on the scope of your test, you may need samples of each type for an accurate reading.

 After professional mold testing, you will receive a full analytical report detailing the types and concentrations of spores discovered.
 The inspector will be able to help you fully understand the results and create a remediation plan to ensure all areas of concern are addressed.
 With a professional inspection, you will also receive additional information about remediation protocols and suggestions from the specialist about cleaning and mitigating mold growth.
-This will help you to better plan necessary repairs, or it will help to guide professional mold mitigators.
+This will help you better plan necessary repairs, or it will help guide professional mold mitigators.